Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 3. Click **OK**.

-Running your code with Java assertions enabled also activates debug mode automatically.

 ## Stack trace recovery

-If a coroutine throws an exception and another rethrows it, the original stack trace doesn't show where the exception is rethrown.
+When a coroutine receives an exception from another coroutine through a suspending function such as `Deferred.await()`, the exception's stack trace doesn't contain the stack frames from the receiving coroutine.
+Without these stack frames, the stack trace doesn't show where `await()` is called or which functions lead to that call.

 The `kotlinx.coroutines` library adds this information using _stack trace recovery_, which creates a copy of the exception with additional stack frames.

-When the exception is rethrown, the copy is thrown instead of the original exception, which becomes the cause of the copy.
+When the receiving coroutine resumes, it throws the copy instead of the original exception, which becomes the cause of the copy.
 If the original exception has suppressed exceptions, they remain attached to it instead of being copied.
 This can prevent cycles in the exception chain and crashes in some frameworks.